 Wednesdays 8:30-9:30 PM

-Where: UWM Physics Building Skydeck*.
 Take the elevator at the east end of the Physics building to the 4th floor and continue left to the staircase that leads to the roof.
-Follow the yellow signs posted on the walls up to the observatory.
+Unfortunately, the Skydeck is not wheelchair accessible.

 Peter Chow’s Personal Website – Telescope Maintenance, Radio Projects, etc.

 Dr. Dennis Roscoe’s Personal Website – Astrophotography, Instructor UW-Waukesha

 Weather Underground – General Weather Service that forecasts cloud cover

 Stellarium – Program that simulates the real night sky on your computer

 Star Walk 2 is a great premium stargazing app that comes with a variety of useful features.
 Just point your phone to the sky to locate or identify stars, constellations, and planets.
 You can even scroll through time to see how these objects move across the sky.